ubsuny/StagePi_CP2P2024/README.md

 For more details, the outputs have been generated in the file `simulated_SHG.ipynb`.

 ## Why is the study of the Piezo stage necessary?
 We can examine a sample with precise and consistent motion with the use of the Piezo stage.
 We place a sample EuO/KTO attached to the holder of the stage and move the sample pixel-by-pixel and study the SHG intensity of the substrate KTO and film EuO grown on the substrate.
-The interface region is the region of our interest.
+So we will be studying the change in the SHG intensity at the substrate and interface region by automating Piezo stage.

 ## Physics and Literature Review
 Second Harmonic Generation (SHG) is a fascinating nonlinear optical process where two photons of the same frequency interact within a nonlinear material to create a new photon with twice the energy, and therefore, twice the frequency and half the wavelength of the original photons.